 Historically, equity and bond markets tend to be ineffective hedges against rising inflation—for very different reasons.
 As inflation rises, unless companies are able to pass their cost increases through to consumers, they will see their profit margins shrink.
 This can cause the value of their stock to go down.
 The risk to bonds, however, in a rising inflation environment is driven more by the specter of rising interest rates.
 As inflation picks up steam and gets ahead of Fed target rates, the market expects the Fed to increase those rates in order to slow down the economy.
 As rates move up, the price of bonds issued in lower-rate environments come down.
 Bonds that pay a fixed coupon also expose investors to the negative impact of inflation through the diminished value of fixed payments.
 Bond prices, therefore, are inversely correlated to interest rates.

-Commercial real estate, however, has over the last 40 years proven to be an attractive hedge against inflation.
+Commercial real estate, however, has over the last several decades proven to be an attractive hedge against inflation.
 It holds intrinsic value, is available in limited supply, offers owners the ability to increase rents in response to rising inflation, and may also be shielded from inflation-driven cost increases.
 Additionally, higher inflation typically occurs during times of economic growth.
 During such periods, property owners are generally able to find tenants more easily and may be able to increase rents commensurate with the rate of inflation.

 Take, for instance, a triple-net lease, which holds the tenant responsible for 100% of property-related expenses.
 As utility and maintenance expenses rise with inflation, the landlord may remain (at least partially) insulated from their effects on the property’s cash flow.
 Triple-net commercial leases pass more of the ongoing expenses for the property to the tenant.
 Such expenses may include real estate taxes, building insurance, and maintenance in addition to rent and utilities.